TobiLean/hng_boilerplate_node_web/README.md

 ## Versioning

 This project is versioned to ensure backward compatibility and easy maintenance.
-The current version is [version].
+The current version is 1.0.0.

+## CONTRIBUTORS

+- Simon Ugorji

+- Emmanuel Oguneko